What is Acupuncture?

 Auricular (Ear) Acupuncture is a separate system of acupuncture.
 Some acupuncturists practice only this type of acupuncture.

 Auricular Acupuncture is most effective for conditions like Anxiety, Depression, Insomnia, Addictions, and Allergies.
-At Cabot Shores, it is often incorporated into an individual Acupuncture session.
+At Cabot Shores, may be incorporated into an individual Acupuncture session.
 Auricular Acupuncture is often provided in a group setting, and for mental conditions and addictions it can be more effective this way.
 Provided in a group setting, it is highly cost-effective as well as community-building.
 Groups such as Community Mental Health Centers, Veterans Groups, Detox Centers often employ this form of acupuncture.